denvyugo/shadow_recruit/README.md

 # shadow_recruit
 Django app for a little quiz.

-Application for each quiz form database random choose a few questions (number of questions set as constant in view).
+Application chooses from database a few random questions (number of questions sets as a constant in module of models) for each quiz.